Cannon Street, City of London

 Cannon Street used to stretch only as far west as Walbrook.
 It took its present form in the mid-1850s, when a path was cleared through a network of small lanes south-east of St Paul’s and the whole route was widened.

 Cannon Street station and its accompanying bridge over the Thames opened in 1866.
 The station served as the new terminus of the South-Eastern Railway, which had originally run into London Bridge.
 British Rail reconstructed the bridge in 1981 and an office block was built over the station later in the same decade.

-London Stone is a block of oolitic limestone that was until recently set into the wall of No.111 Cannon Street.
+London Stone is a block of oolitic limestone on external display at 111 Cannon Street.
+The photo below shows the stone in 2003.
 It is an ancient relic of uncertain history.
 The present stone is merely a chunk (perhaps the uppermost part) of the original, which was described as a ‘pillar’, set deep into the ground.
-There is no record of how or when it came to be fragmented or what happened to the rest of it, but the diminution must have happened several centuries ago; a woodcut of c.1700 shows a stone of the same size as it is today.
+There is no record of how or when it came to be fragmented or what happened to the rest of it, but the diminution must have happened many centuries ago; a woodcut of c.1700 shows a stone of the same size as it is today.

 London Stone has been the subject of various legends, including that Brutus brought it here from Troy, that it marked the site of Druidic sacrifices, and that London’s prosperity depended on its safekeeping.
 The antiquary William Camden thought it to be the point from which the Romans measured distances.
 Another theory is that it was an Anglo-Saxon ceremonial stone or a focus for judicial proceedings.
 Edward III made it the axis of the city’s trade in 1328, when he granted Londoners the right to hold markets within a 7-mile (11-km) radius of London Stone, as it had by then come to be known.